bkw777/ATF150x_uDEV/programming.md

 But ATMISP only supports that one programmer and today that is over $90, even though it doesn't do anything special, it's barely any different than a $3 usb-blaster clone inside.
 There are no clones like for Altera USB-Blaster, Xilinx Platform Cable USB, ST-LInk etc.

 And the WinCUPL gui is annoying and crashy, and doesn't do anything special.
-It's just a basic text editor and front-end to run `CUPL.EXE` which in turn runs `fit150\*.exe`.
+It's just a basic text editor and front-end to run `CUPL.EXE` which in turn runs `fit150*.exe`.
 It's most useful feature is actually just the trivial device mnemonic lookup util to provide the special code name that corresponds to your part number to put on the `Device xxxx;` line in the header of your PLD source file.

 So it's more convenient today to:
 * Write a [PLD file](CUPL/leds.pld) in whatever editor you like.
-* Compile it to a JED file using a [script](https://github.com/peterzieba/5Vpld?tab=readme-ov-file#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x) that runs `cupl.exe` without the gui.
+* Compile it to a JED file using a [script](https://github.com/peterzieba/5Vpld?tab=readme-ov-file#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x) that runs `CUPL.EXE` without the gui.
 * Use ATMISP <!-- or [fuseconv.py](https://github.com/whitequark/prjbureau/blob/main/util/fuseconv.py) -->to convert the JED to SVF.
 * Use any commmon [FT232R](https://amazon.com/dp/B0CQVB6JFV) or [FT232H](https://www.adafruit.com/product/2264) module and [openocd](https://openocd.org/) to program the device with the SVF.